btholt/intermediate-react-v6/lessons/01-the-first-section/C-react-19.md

+---
+description: >-
+  Explore the new features of React 19, focusing on React Server Components, which enable partial server-side rendering of React components, a feature that facilitates safe database querying directly within React.
+Discover insights into this cutting-edge technology, stable since 2023 and actively developed since 2022, with guidance from expert Brian Holt.
+Ideal for developers aiming to leverage the latest advancements in React functionality.
+keywords:
+  - React 19
+  - React Server Components
+  - Brian Holt
+  - web development
+  - JavaScript
+  - server-side rendering
+---
 Let's talk about [React 19][19].

 It came out at the tail end of 2024 officially but really had publicly been worked on [since late 2022][rfc].
 So it's been worked nearly 3 years and been stable and in production (via Next.js as well as internally at Facebook) since [late 2023][next].